Corporate Governance Initiatives

 Dialogue with stakeholders

-In FY2024, we engaged in the following dialogues with the Company’s key stakeholders, namely, patients and the people in the daily living domain, shareholders and institutional investors, and employees.
-At its meeting held at the end of the fiscal year, the hhc Governance Committee reflected on these dialogues and discussed how to incorporate their results into the oversight function of the Board of Directors.
+In FY2025, the Company engaged in dialogue with patients and the people in the daily living domain, shareholders and institutional investors, and employees, who together constitute Eisai's main stakeholders, as follows.
+Further, in the hhc Governance Committee meeting held at the end of the year, we reflected on and discussed such dialogues in order to apply the results in the oversight function of the Board of Directors.

 Dialogue with patients and the people in the daily living domain